Swimming (sport): Officials

 Finish judges determine the order of finish and make sure the swimmers finish in accordance with the rules (two hands simultaneously for breaststroke and butterfly, on the back for backstroke, etc.)

 If an official observes a swimmer breaking a rule concerning the stroke they are swimming, the official will report what they have seen to the referee.
-The referee can disqualify (or DQ) any swimmer for any violation of the rules that they personally observe or for any violation reported to them by other authorised officials.
+The referee can disqualify (or DQ) any swimmer for any violation of the rules that they personally observe or for any violation reported to them by other authorized officials.
 All disqualifications are subject to the decision and discretion of the referee.